nicodewet/mvnz/README.md

 If you have docker engine running on your machine, you can run up the software as follows.

-[There are two images](https://hub.docker.com/r/nicodewet/mwnz/tags), one for OS/ARCH linux/arm64 and one for OS/ARCH linux/amd64,
-use the one appropriate to your machine.
+[There are two images on Docker Hub](https://hub.docker.com/r/nicodewet/mwnz/tags), one for OS/ARCH linux/arm64 and one for OS/ARCH linux/amd64.
+Use the one appropriate to your machine.
 If you are on a Mac with an M1 processor for example you'll use the arm64 image.

 #### Running on amd64